-The Sync Data to Transactions Action is a powerful tool that can be used to quickly migrate a large chunk of data into Onit, or, with a bit more configuration, support a data integration between an external system and Onit.
+The Sync Data to Transactions Action is a powerful tool that can quickly migrate a large chunk of data into Onit or, with a bit more configuration, support a data integration between an external system and Onit.

-The Action is responsible for creating, updating or upserting Records from a flat file.
-The Action can also be configured to delete Records when their corresponding data row is missing from the imported file.
+The Action is responsible for creating, updating, or upserting Records from a flat file.
+It can also be configured to delete Records when their corresponding data row is missing from the imported file.

-In this tutorial, we'll cover the basics of setting up the Action for a simple migration of data over to Onit.
-Configuring this Action for a data integration takes a bit more work and is covered in our Setting Up a Data Integration tutorial.
+In this tutorial, we'll cover the basics of setting up the Action for a simple data migration to Onit.
+Configuring this Action for data integration takes a bit more work and is covered in our Setting Up a Data Integration tutorial.

 Note: This Action is also covered in brief on our Onit Actions Reference page here.